Skip to main content

 dw workflow:terminate <workflow-id> # Force terminate

-dw workflow:history <workflow-id> # Show run history
+dw workflow:history <workflow-id> <run-id> # Show run history

 Schedules